Get in Touch

 • Key bindings for the screen command

-Data recording and presentation
+Data Recording and Presentation

 • The log daemon

-• Log analyzer
+• Log analyzers

 • Cleanly recording shell activities

-• Customized display of text data
+• Customizing text data display

-• Customized display of time and date
+• Customizing time and date display

 • Colorized shell echo